-3. Seakeeper STABILIZE button: when pressed, the button will change from grey (Stabilize Off) to blue (Stabilize On).
+The button will change from grey (Stabilize Off) to blue (Stabilize On)

-4. On the MFD or 5" Touch Display Application Home Screen view, these buttons can be pressed to toggle Home Screen views between the Roll Angle Gauge and the Roll Angle
+Home screen view.

-Graph as shown below.
+These buttons toggle home screen between the Roll Angle Gauge and the Roll Angle Graph as shown below.

-5. When the MENU button is pressed, the Menu Bar will appear or disappear at the bottom of the screen.
+4. When the menu button is pressed, the menu bar will appear or disappear at the bottom of the screen.

-6. The Menu Bar is used to navigate between pages.
-From left to right, the available pages are Home, Settings, Information, Service, and Alarm History.
-The selected page is highlighted in blue on the Menu Bar.
+5. The menu bar is used to navigate between pages.
+From left to right, the available pages are home, settings, information, service and alarm history.
+The selected page is highlighted in blue on the menu bar.